moneymanagerex/moneymanagerex/README.md

 ================

 MMEX is mainly written in C++11.
-This software uses the following open source packages:
+This software uses the following open-source packages:

 [wxWidgets] 3.0+